 - 5. The Board retains the right to periodically evaluate the methodology used to evaluate the CEO's performance, and to prospectively establish a new methodology that reflects the business needs of the District and the Board. - 6.
+The Human Resource Consultant shall conduct a performance assessment of the CEO by staff who directly report to the CEO.
+The performance assessment shall be confidential and submitted to the District's Legal Counsel as part of the evaluation packet. - 7.
 The Board shall prepare input on the CEO Board Input and Evaluation Form (see Board President's Guide) prior to the Board of Directors' meeting.
 Regardless of the methodology used to measure performance, the Board retains the right to seek input on the CEO's performance from external and internal stakeholders.
 The Board President has lead responsibility for accomplishing the CEO's annual evaluation.
-In some cases, an organizational consultant or District Legal Counsel may be used to assist the Board and the CEO through the evaluation process. - 7.
-The Board shall meet as a group in closed session with the CEO to verbally discuss performance outcomes for each of the components of the performance evaluation. - 8.
+In some cases, an organizational consultant or District Legal Counsel may be used to assist the Board and the CEO through the evaluation process. - 8.
+The Board shall meet as a group in closed session with the CEO to verbally discuss performance outcomes for each of the components of the performance evaluation. - 9.
 The District's Legal Counsel, or organizational consultant may attend the closed-session meeting to present the evaluation findings at the request of the Board and/or the CEO.
-At the conclusion of the formal evaluation meeting to evaluate the previous year's evaluation, the Board and CEO shall jointly develop mutually agreed upon written goals and objectives, and general performance goals in alignment with the District's Strategic Plan for the year ahead. - 9.
-A copy of the formal assessment shall be provided to the CEO, and a copy shall be kept in the CEO's personnel file.
-The performance evaluation shall be kept confidential. - 10.
-The CEO's compensation is negotiated between the CEO and the Board and is memorialized in the CEO's Employment Agreement.
-In addition to a salary, the CEO is entitled to all the benefits (insurance and retirement plans) offered to District Employees. - 11.
-The CEO's compensation package will be reviewed following the performance evaluation process.
+At the conclusion of the formal evaluation meeting to evaluate the previous year's evaluation, the Board and CEO shall jointly develop mutually agreed upon written goals and objectives, and general performance goals in alignment with the District's Strategic Plan for the year ahead. - 10.A copy of the formal assessment shall be provided to the CEO, and a copy shall be kept in the CEO's personnel file.
+The performance evaluation shall be kept confidential. - 11.The CEO's compensation is negotiated between the CEO and the Board and is memorialized in the CEO's Employment Agreement.
+In addition to a salary, the CEO is entitled to all the benefits (insurance and retirement plans) offered to District Employees. - 12.The CEO's compensation package will be reviewed following the performance evaluation process.
 The Board, or a committee of the Board, will review compensation using appropriate salary comparison data.
 Any decision on a change in compensation shall be made at a public meeting following the closed session evaluation meeting.